Why Study History?

 effective oral communication skills.

 History coursework at Stanford is supported by mentorship from our world-class faculty and by unique research opportunities.
-These experiences enable undergraduate students pursue successful careers in business, journalism, public service, law, education, or government.
+These experiences enable undergraduate students to pursue successful careers in business, journalism, public service, law, education, government, medicine, and more.
 Learn what Stanford History majors and minors are doing after graduation.

 We offer the following degree options to Stanford undergraduate students:

-Undergraduate Major: Become a historian and choose among the six pathways toward your B.A. in History.
+Undergraduate Major: Become a historian and chart your path through the B.A. in consultation with your major advisor.

 Honors in History: Join a passionate group of History majors who conduct in-depth research with Stanford faculty.